Online Detection of Changes in Moment-Based Projections: When to Retrain Deep Learners or Update Portfolios?: Applications and Simulations

 where $ x_t \sim U(-1/2,1/2) $, $ x_t^* \sim U(0,1) $, $ e_t \sim N(0,0.1) $ and $ e_t^* \sim N(0,0.05 ) $.
 At $ k^*_1 = 2,000 $ the distribution of the regressor changes and at $ k_2^* = 4,000 $ the regression coefficient changes.
 Two independent uniformly distributed regressors were added to mimic the situation that the regression function depends only on a subset of the regressors.
-For this data a neural network needs to be trained three times: Once at the beginning and then after the two change-points.
+For this data a neural network needs to be trained three times: Once at the beginning and then after the two change--points.

-A neural network with two fully-connected hidden layers consisting of $4 $ resp. $2$ neurons, respectively, relu activations for the first two hidden layers and a linear output layer was trained using the first $ m = 1,000 $ observations using ADAM for $ 100 $ epochs with batch size 32, and a validation split of the training data of $0.2$.
+A neural network with three fully--connected hidden layers consisting of $4 $, $2$, and $1$ neurons, respectively, relu activations for the hidden layers and a linear output layer was trained using the first $ m = 1,000 $ observations using ADAM for $ 100 $ epochs with batch size 32, and a validation split of the training data of $0.2$.
+For the simulation study below training was based on $ 30 $ epochs.
 The fitted network was then used for prediction and only retrained if a signal was given.
 The procedure was rolled over after a signal as follows: All data before the signal were discarded, and the next $m$ observations were used as a fresh training sample from which the neural network was retrained.
 Then, the detector was restarted after the training sample.
-To avoid non-termination of the detector, a sample of length $ T=50,000 $ was simulated and the stopping time was set to $ \infty $ if there was no signal up to $T$.
+To avoid non--termination of the detector, a sample of length $ T=50,000 $ was simulated and the stopping time was set to $ \infty $ if there was no signal up to $T$.
 The experiment was implemented in R using tensorflow and keras on a Mac M1 Max with GPU support.